terzibatuhan/terzibatuhan/ActionGame/README.md

-This file is for sharing with you the game I develop called Action Game right now.
+This game was made for training purposes.
+I'm sharing with you the AI systems.